OSGeo/gdal/doc/source/drivers/vector/hana.rst

 -  **CONNECTION_TIMEOUT**\ =integer: Connection timeout measured in milliseconds.
 Setting this option to 0 disables the timeout.
 -  **PACKET_SIZE**\ =integer: Sets the maximum size of a request packet sent from the client to the server, in bytes.
 The minimum is 1 MB.
 -  **SPLIT_BATCH_COMMANDS**\ =boolean: Allows split and parallel execution of batch commands on partitioned tables.
+-  **DETECT_GEOMETRY_TYPE**\ =boolean: Specifies whether to detect the type of geometry columns.
+Note, the detection may take a significant amount of time for large tables.
+The default value is "YES".

 Dataset Creation Options
 ~~~~~~~~~~~~~~~~~~~~~~~~